Walk...

 Faith is independent of Sense Knowledge.

-I Corinthians 2:9-12 says, “what eye has not seen and ear has not heard and has not entered into the heart of a man, all that, God has prepared [made and keeps ready] for those who love Him, who hold Him in affectionate reverence, promptly obeying Him and gratefully recognizing the benefits He has bestowed, but God has revealed to us by his Spirit; for the Spirit searches all things, even the depths of God.
-For who of men hath known the things of a man except the spirit of the man which is in him?
-Thus also the things of God knows no one except the Spirit of God But we have received, not the spirit of the world, but the Spirit which is of God, so that we may know the things which have been given to us of God: freely [lavishly bestowed on us by God].”
+1 Corinthians 2:9-12 (Amplified Bible) says, “…What eye has not seen and ear has not heard and has not entered into the heart of man, [all that] God has prepared (made and keeps ready) for those who love Him [who hold Him in affectionate reverence, promptly obeying Him and gratefully recognizing the benefits He has bestowed].
+Yet to us God has unveiled and revealed them by and through His Spirit; for the [Holy] Spirit searches diligently, exploring and examining everything, even sounding the profound and bottomless things of God [the divine counsels and things hidden and beyond man’s scrutiny].
+For what person perceives (knows and understands) what passes through a man’s thoughts except the man’s own spirit within him?
+Just so no one discerns (comes to know and comprehend) the thoughts of God except the Spirit of God.
+Now we have not received the spirit [that belongs to] the world, but the [Holy] Spirit Who is from God, [given to us] that we might realize and comprehend and appreciate the gifts [of divine favor and blessing so freely and lavishly] bestowed on us by God.”

 King David, a Hebrew descendant of Abraham, got into some terrible moral sin including murder and adultery.
 But God uses him as an example for us.
 Actually, our sin is really no better than David’s sin, even though it may be more socially acceptable.
 David was washed clean when he repented and became a hero of faith.

 Abraham was part of a family that worshipped idols and the moon.
 But he heard the voice of God.
-He did not have a Bible, nor did he have any way of being sure it was God the Creator; somehow he trusted anyway.
-As a man without children, unable to have children, God promised him that he would inherit the earth through his children who would number up into the millions.
+He did not have a Bible, nor did he have any way of being sure it was God the Creator; yet, somehow he trusted anyway.
+Abraham was a man without children and unable to have children, but God promised him that he would inherit the earth through his children who would number up into the millions.
 Wow!
 How would you like to have been Abraham telling his best friend about what some invisible voice just told him?

-This is called faith - Was God just a positive thinker?
-NO Way!
+This is called faith.
+Was God just a positive thinker?
+No way!
 He does not live contained in time; He lives in a realm where there is NO TIME.
-Another dimension called eternity; not a long time, but no time.
+There is another dimension called eternity, it means not a long time, but no time.
 So God sees what we call the future as if it were today, and then He can honestly call it into existence by speaking as if it were here now.
 He taught Abraham how to do this.
-He changed Abraham’s name from Abram, to Abraham, which means the father of a multitude.
+He changed Abraham’s name from Abram to Abraham, which means the father of a multitude.
 So he went around telling his friends, “Hey, you can’t see any of my kids yet, but just call me father of a bunch of kids.”
 This is not positive thinking, it is God cutting across time and asking us to help Him create things here on earth.

 What is faith?